-Rochelle is responsible for property operations and the performance of the POAH owned portfolio managed by POAH Communities - close to 8,500 affordable housing apartments in Connecticut, the District of Columbia, Florida, Illinois, Maryland, Massachusetts, Michigan, Missouri, New Hampshire, and Rhode Island.
-POAH Communities has over 350 staff members in offices in Kansas City, Chicago, Boston, and DC.
-She manages a wide range of apartment communities that vary in age, size, geographic location and physical configuration for a portfolio financed with a variety of affordable housing programs including low income housing tax credits, bonds, conventional financing and a variety of specialized HUD programs and secondary financing sources.
-She oversees the profitability, financial direction and long and short term goals of each property and the development of annual property budgets, forecasts and other financial projections to deliver on financial targets.
-Rochelle is proficient in researching local rental markets to achieve maximum rents without compromising the affordability of the real estate asset.
-She conducts physical inspections, to ensure optimum decent, safe and sanitary housing and ensures that each development’s operations are in compliance with all local and federal laws and program regulations.
-She also supervises the training and transition processes on new property acquisitions including operations systems and HUD required certifications.
-She holds an MBA from Boston University.
+Terri is responsible for property operations and the performance of all locations managed by POAH Communities.
+The portfolio consists of more than 12,000 units comprised of a wide range of apartment communities which vary widely in age, size, geographic location and physical configuration.
+The portfolio is financed with a variety of affordable housing programs including low income housing tax credits, bonds, conventional financing and a variety of specialized HUD programs and secondary financing sources.
+Terri oversees the profitability, financial direction and long and short term goals of each property and the deveopment of annual property budgets, forecasts and other financial projections to deliver on financial targets.
+She conducts physical inspections to ensure each development's operations are in compliance with all local and federal laws and program regulations.
+Terri serves as liaison from POAH Communities to POAH Asset Management in furthering stewardship of the portfolio and supports POAH's director of business development in the pursuit of new business and successful property integration to the managed portfolio/operating system.

 Amos joined POAH Communities in 2005 as a portfolio accountant.
 Prior to his current position, he served as controller for five years.
 Amos leads our dedicated team of professional staff accountants in the Kansas City corporate office and oversees all accounting functions including property accounting, investor reporting, internal cash flow reporting, accounts payable, corporate accounting, and payroll.
 He is also responsible for cash management and oversees the administration of Yardi software products throughout the portfolio.
 Amos received his Bachelor's of Science in Accounting from Emporia State University and an MBA from the University of Missouri - Kansas City.
 He is CPA licensed in Missouri.